The Leadership.

 What it produces

-A delivery engine that keeps running after I've gone.
-The measure of a successful engagement is that my exit doesn't cause a regression.
+A team that keeps running after I'm gone.
+The proof of a decent engagement is that my exit doesn't cause a wobble.

 What it isn't